 2. Ginger to get rid of Heartburn when Pregnant

-Many pregnant women find ginger soothing when it comes to cure heartburn.
-It is in fact a folk remedy used in many countries, though in different forms to get rid of heartburn.
+Many pregnant women find ginger soothing when it comes to curing heartburn.
+It is, in fact, a folk remedy used in many countries, though in different forms to get rid of heartburn.
 Ayurveda and Chinese medicine, for example, use ginger a lot not only to treat heartburn for also to fight off nausea and vomiting that too are a concern for a pregnant woman along with heartburn.

 Ways to have Ginger for Heartburn